 - 01/08/2011 - 31/07/2014: Spanish Ministry of Economy and Competitiveness, grant FFI2011-26693-C02-02.
 Title: “Morphosyntactic variation in New Englishes” PI: Cristina Suárez-Gómez (University of the Balearic Islands).

-01/01/2015 - 31/12/2017: Spanish Ministry of Economy and Competitiveness (National Programme for Excellence in Scientific and Technical Research; grant FFI2014-53930-P).
+01/01/2015 - 31/12/2017: Spanish Ministry of Economy and Competitiveness (National Programme for Excellence in Scientific and Technical Research; grant FFI2014-53930-P), €54.450, plus one four-year PhD research position.
 Title: "Morphosyntactic variation in World Englishes and compilation of resources for its study (the Gibraltar component of the International Corpus of English, ICE-GBR)", to be carried out in collaboration with researchers from the Universities of Zurich and Konstanz, and from the Garrison Library of Gibraltar.
-Principal Investigator: Elena Seoane (University of Vigo).
+PI: Elena Seoane (University of Vigo).

 01/09/2016 - 31/08/2020: Academy of Finland.
 Research grant 285381.
 Title: Democratization, Mediatization and Language Practices in Britain, 1700–1950 (DEMLANG).
 International Partnership with the Tampere-Helsinki consortium.
 PI: Paivi Pähta.